This post may contain affiliate links, which means I make commission (at no cost to you!)

 Recently I began thinking about the people in my life who are truly happy.
 Unfortunately, in my case, the unhappy seem to outnumber the happy.
 When I really started to think of friends, family and people I have volunteered closely with in the past who are truly happy people, I began realizing they all share most or all of the following 7 habits.
 The unhappy people?
 Not so much.

 I truly believe the following 7 habits are the key to happiness.
 Yes, there are more habits out there you can certainly incorporate, and yes, you can incorporate as few as 3 or 4 of these habits into your life and be significantly happier.
 The important part is to get started!
 Happiness is waiting for you!

 HABIT ONE – Learn to put yourself first.

 If you are starting from scratch and wondering how you will find time for you, make it a priority.
 Wake up 15 minutes earlier.
-Stop watching a 30 minute tv show you don’t really, really enjoy.
-Tell your kids you’re taking a mommy time out and if they leave you alone until the time goes off you will do XYZ with them.
+Stop watching a 30-minute tv show you don’t really, really enjoy.
+Tell your kids you’re taking a mommy time out and if they leave you alone until the timer goes off you will do XYZ with them.
 Get creative and you will be able to find 10 minutes a day for you.

 HABIT TWO- Be passionate with your work.